| Size | Price | Stock | Qty |

 |

-The treatment of neuropathic pain remains a clinical challenge because of its unclear mechanisms and broad clinical morbidity.
-Matrix metalloproteinase (MMP)-9 and MMP-2 have previously been described as key components in neuropathic pain because of their facilitation of inflammatory cytokine maturation and induction of neural inflammation.
-Therefore, the inhibition of MMPs may represent a novel therapeutic approach to the treatment of neuropathic pain.
-In this study, we report that N-acetyl-cysteine (NAC), which is a broadly used respiratory drug, significantly attenuates neuropathic pain through a unique mechanism of MMP inhibition.
-Both the in vitro (0.1 mM) and in vivo application of NAC significantly suppressed the activity of MMP-9/2.
-Orally administered NAC (50, 100, and 200 mg/kg) not only postponed the occurrence but also inhibited the maintenance of chronic constrictive injury (CCI)-induced neuropathic pain in rats.
-The administration of NAC blocked the maturation of interleukin-1β, which is a critical substrate of MMPs, and markedly suppressed the neuronal activation induced by CCI, including inhibiting the phosphorylation of protein kinase Cγ, NMDAR1, and mitogen-activated protein kinases.
-Finally, NAC significantly inhibited CCI-induced microglia activation but elicited no notable effects on astrocytes.
-These results demonstrate an effective and safe approach that has been used clinically to alleviate neuropathic pain through the powerful inhibition of the activation of MMPs.[4]
+Neuropathic pain remains a clinical challenge due to its unclear mechanisms and wide range of clinical manifestations.
+Matrix metalloproteinases (MMPs)-9 and MMP-2 have been identified as key components of neuropathic pain because they promote the maturation of inflammatory cytokines and induce neuroinflammation.
+Therefore, inhibiting MMPs may be a novel approach to treating neuropathic pain.
+This study found that the widely used respiratory drug N-acetylcysteine (NAC) significantly alleviates neuropathic pain through a unique MMP-inhibiting mechanism.
+Both in vitro (0.1 mM) and in vivo administration of NAC significantly inhibited the activity of MMP-9/2.
+Oral administration of NAC (50, 100, and 200 mg/kg) not only delayed the onset of chronic compression injury (CCI)-induced neuropathic pain in rats but also inhibited its persistence.
+Administration of NAC blocked the maturation of interleukin-1β (a key substrate of MMPs) and significantly inhibited CCI-induced neuronal activation, including inhibiting the phosphorylation of protein kinases Cγ, NMDAR1, and mitogen-activated protein kinase.
+In addition, NAC significantly inhibited CCI-induced microglial activation, but had no significant effect on astrocytes.
+These results indicate that NAC is an effective and safe treatment that can relieve neuropathic pain by potently inhibiting MMP activation, and it has been used clinically.
+[4]

 |